 SNAP Support Group Meeting

-Suggested Welcome Message
+2022 Update: Suggested Welcome Message

 SNAP members share their experiences without judging those of others.
 SNAP meetings and attendance are confidential.
-Everything that is said here, in the meeting and member-to-member, must be held in the strictest confidence.
+Everything that is said here -- in the meeting and member-to-member -- must be held in the strictest confidence.
 Only in this way can we feel safe to discuss what is on our hearts and minds.

 SNAP Support Group Meeting

-Suggested Closing Message
+2022 Update: Suggested Closing Message

 In closing, remember that the opinions expressed here were strictly those of the person who gave them.
 Take what you want, and leave the rest.

-A few special words to those of you who haven't been with us long: Whatever your problems, there are those among us who have had them, too.
+A few special words to those of you who haven't been with us long: whatever your struggles, there are those among us who have had them, too.
 We aren't perfect.
 The welcome we give you may not show the warmth we have in our hearts for you.
-After a while you'll discover that though you may not like all of us, you'll love us in a very special way -- the way we already love you.
+After a while, you'll discover that though you may not like all of us, you'll love us in a very special way -- the way we already love you.
 We realize that it took as much courage for you to come to this meeting as it did the person next to you.
 That strength and courage have not gone unnoticed.

 We wish you well in this healing journey.